miekg/debian/README.md

 Build debian packages for stuff that's

-* not packages correctly in Debian (no k8s support in prometheus e.g.)
+* not packaged correctly in Debian (no k8s support in prometheus e.g.)
 * too old (coredns)
 * not packaged at all (k3s)